R0229/R0229/README.md

 ##

-- I’m currently learning Python.
+- I’m currently learning and coding in Python.
 - Have built my frist webiste from scratch.

 <!--